avadali/skillmatrix_github/README.md

 3. Create a folder WEB-INF in the folder.
 4. Copy the web.xml into it.
 5. Start tomcat and follow the document for the project.

+Project Usage

+Technologies: HTML, XML, JQUERY/AJAX, JAVASCRIPT.
+Design:
+Skill Matrix Application is an application designed to provide management team a tool to query for skills in the organization.
+The search can be made based on resource names, skills that resources have, projects they have done in the past, skill rating and many more complex metrics.
+Architecture
+  XML is chosen as a data store from which the metrics are queried.
+  The xml in turn will again be built from several fragments and can be obtained directly from file system or can be obtained from database for better security of data.
+  The UI does not have any direct relationship with the database, making it loosely coupled.